-Under $\S4A1.2(a)(4)$, a conviction for which the defendant has not yet been sentenced is treated as if it were a prior sentence under $\S4A1.1(c)$ if a sentence resulting from such conviction otherwise would have been counted.
-In the case of an offense set forth in $\S4A1.2(c)(1)$ (which lists certain misdemeanor and petty offenses), a conviction for which the defendant has not yet been sentenced is treated as if it were a prior sentence under $\S4A1.2(a)(4)$ only where the offense is similar to the instant offense (because sentences for other offenses set forth in $\S4A1.2(c)(1)$ are counted only if they are of a specified type and length).
+Under \$4A1.2(a)(4), a conviction for which the defendant has not yet been sentenced is treated as if it were a prior sentence under \$4A1.1(c) if a sentence resulting from such conviction otherwise would have been counted.
+In the case of an offense set forth in \$4A1.2(c)(1) (which lists certain misdemeanor and petty offenses), a conviction for which the defendant has not yet been sentenced is treated as if it were a prior sentence under \$4A1.2(a)(4) only where the offense is similar to the instant offense (because sentences for other offenses set forth in \$4A1.2(c)(1) are counted only if they are of a specified type and length).

 - 2. Sentence of Imprisonment.-To qualify as a sentence of imprisonment, the defendant must have actually served a period of imprisonment on such sentence (or, if the defendant escaped, would have served time).
 See §4A1.2(a)(3) and (b)(2).
-For the purposes of applying §4A1.1(a), (b), or (c), the length of a sentence of imprisonment is the stated maximum (e.g., in the case of a determinate sentence of five years, the stated maximum is five years; in the case of an indeterminate sentence of one to five years, the stated maximum is five years; in the case of an indeterminate sentence for a term not to exceed five years, the stated maximum is five years; in the case of an indeterminate sentence for a term not to exceed the defendant's twenty-first birthday, the stated maximum is the amount of time in pre-trial detention plus the amount of time between the date of sentence and the defendant's twenty-first birthday).
-That is, criminal history points are based on the sentence pronounced, not the length of time actually served.

-See §4A1.2(b)(1) and (2).
-A sentence of probation is to be treated as a sentence under §4A1.1(c) unless a condition of probation requiring imprisonment of at least sixty days was imposed. - 3.
+For the purposes of applying §4A1.1(a), (b), or (c), the length of a sentence of imprisonment is the stated maximum (e.g., in the case of a determinate sentence of five years, the stated maximum is five years; in the case of an indeterminate sentence for a term not to exceed five years, the stated maximum is five years; in the case of an indeterminate sentence for a term not to exceed five years, the stated maximum is five years; in the case of an indeterminate sentence for a term not to exceed the defendant's twenty-first birthday, the stated maximum is the amount of time in pre-trial detention plus the amount of time between the date of sentence and the defendant's twenty-first birthday).
+That is, criminal history points are based on the sentence of probation is to be treated as a sentence under §4A1.1(c) unless a condition of probation requiring imprisonment of at least sixty days was imposed. - 3.
 Upward Departure Provision.-Counting multiple prior sentences as a single sentence may result in a criminal history score that underrepresents the seriousness of the defendant's criminal history and the danger that the defendant presents to the public.
 In such a case, an upward departure may be warranted.
 For example, if a defendant was convicted of a number of serious non-violent offenses committed on different occasions, and the resulting sentences were counted as a single sentence because either the sentences resulted from offenses contained in the same charging instrument or the defendant was sentenced for these offenses on the same day, the assignment of a single set of points may not adequately reflect the seriousness of the defendant's criminal history or the frequency with which the defendant has committed crimes.